Books by Debi Bower available on Amazon - shop now

 Salamanca

-The Quaker area is known for its two lakes, which have a sandy beach for swimming, two fishing piers, and a canoeing or kayaking access point.
-Area attractions include the Mount Tuscarora Fire Tower, hiking trails, Science Lake, Bear Caves, Thunder Rocks, and the Quaker Amphitheater.
+The Quaker area features two lakes with sandy beaches for swimming, two fishing piers, and access points for canoeing or kayaking.
+Local attractions include the Mount Tuscarora Fire Tower, hiking trails, Science Lake, Bear Caves, Thunder Rocks, and the Quaker Amphitheater.

-The Red House Area is known for the historic Tudor-style Administration Building.
-Around Red House Lake, enjoy boat and bike rentals and a sandy beach for swimming, fishing, and snowmobiling.
-Area attractions include Stone Tower, the Summit Fire Tower, Bridal Falls, the Art Roscoe Ski Area, and five miles of paved bike trails.
+The Red House Area is famous for its historic Tudor-style Administration Building.
+Around Red House Lake, visitors can enjoy boat and bike rentals, along with a sandy beach for swimming, fishing, and snowmobiling.
+Local attractions include Stone Tower, the Summit Fire Tower, Bridal Falls, the Art Roscoe Ski Area, and five miles of paved bike trails.

 Green Lakes State Park Green Lake bench